pedro-mendonca/Translation-Stats/README.md

 ## Changelog

+### 1.2.4

+* Queue Translation Stats updates in sequence to avoid many Ajax requests in paralell.

 ### 1.2.3

 * Fix wrong count on plugins filter by only counting plugins enabled on Translation Stats settings that are actually installed